-Zostavax vaccine is now available in Australia.
-This vaccine helps to prevent the viral illness known as shingles.
-From November 2016 it will be offered free to people between the ages of 70 and 79.
+I urge everyone over 50 to vaccinate against shingles.
+Zostavax vaccine, which helps to prevent the viral illness known as shingles, has been available since 2016.
+In Australia, it is offered free to people between the ages of 70 and 79.
 Others can be vaccinated by their general practitioner at their own expense.

 Walk on the beach.
 What a good idea.
 But not today, thank you.
 That’s been my standard response to invitations to walk on the beach for the past few years.

 The need to make new friends hasn’t always been seen as a preventative health measure.
 However, social isolation and lack of connection with other people can be a serious health problem especially for older men and women.
 As I wrote in another blog, everyone needs a network of friends and acquaintances to keep them fully …